MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityAttributes/minecraftAttribute_spell_effects.md

 ### `zombie_villager_v2`

+> [!NOTE]
-Note that the use of `heal` in this example is incorrect and does nothing, since `instant_health` is the correct name for that effect.
+> The use of `heal` in this example is incorrect and does nothing, since there is no status effect with that name. `instant_health` is the correct name for the effect that heals damage.

 :::code language="json" source="../../../../Source/VanillaBehaviorPack/entities/zombie_villager_v2.json" range="86-98":::